euzeir/scp/README.md

 - Graph Operations:
 	Degree of Separation:
 		Purpose: Find the degree of separation between a node and all the others in a social network graph dataset (Facebook network)
-		Dataset: Facebook dataset of connections.
+		Dataset: Facebook dataset of connections and other datasets.

 The project should be developed using Scala as programming language and Apache Spark.